MV Tillikum

 The MV Tillikum is the sole remaining Evergreen State-class ferry operated by Washington State Ferries (WSF) and the oldest ferry operating in the WSF system.

+History

 The Tillikum entered service in April 1959 for the Seattle–Bainbridge Island route.
 Upon the delivery of the Super-class ferries in 1968, the Tillikum was moved to the Edmonds-Kingston run where it remained until approximately 1980.
 After being displaced by the Issaquah-class ferry Chelan in the early 1980s, the Tillikum spent roughly a decade as a relief boat before settling on the Fauntleroy-Vashon-Southworth run in the early 1990s.
 The Tillikum has become a reserve vessel since the delivery of the Samish in 2015.
-Since the retirement of her sister Klahowya in 2017, she has been serving primarily as the San Juan Inter-island vessel.
+Since the retirement of its sister Klahowya in 2017, it has been serving primarily as the San Juan Inter-island vessel.